How Much Does Digital Signage Cost?

 - Has the product been around for a long time, and is the product in current development?

-It’s no secret free software appeals to lots of small, and medium size businesses.
+It’s no secret that free digital signage software appeals to lots of small, and medium size businesses.
 After all, SMBs don’t have a lot of money to throw at digital signage.
-Often, they will look for cheap software after spending a whole lot of cash on flat panel TVs, display brackets, cabling, and media players.
+Often, they will look for cheap software after spending a whole lot of cash on flat-panel TVs, display brackets, cabling, and digital signage media players.

-In either case, the results can be less than optimal, and the business owner may face additional costs.
+In either case, the results can be less than optimal, and the business owner may face additional digital signage costs.
+These are just some of the important things to consider when considering digital signage prices.

 Digital signage is made up of many parts.
 You have your hardware components, like flat panel LED displays, PCs or media player devices, and networking equipment (wired or Wi-Fi routers, etc.).
-Once your hardware is connected, you will need CMS software to manage your content, create playlists, and schedules.
+Once your hardware is connected, you will need CMS software to manage your content and create playlists and schedules.

 Using SoC hardware can lower your TCO by 55% with no limitation in performance or features.
 The potential savings when using Samsung, LG, Philips and Elo SoC digital displays instead of external media players whether PC or ARM is depicted in the table below.